frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_musicviewers.md

 vector-based rather than raster-based, which significantly improves printing quality.

-On systems that use the CUPS server, such as Mac OS X and GNU/Linux, PDF's can be sent directly to the printer if you want to.
+On systems that use the CUPS server, such as macOS and GNU/Linux, PDF's can be sent directly to the printer if you want to.

 The print resolution is only used when raster-based printing can't be avoided.